 At the GMU level, most bears will be harvested in GMUs 154 (Blue Creek) and 162 (Dayton) (Figure 5).
-Harvest numbers during the 2010, 2014, and 2017 seasons compared to long-term (10-year) and short-term (5-year) averages were lower in both GMUs 154 and 162, but the yearly district harvest does not show any identifiable trends (Figure 4) other than there have been very few low harvest years back-to-back.
-This was again highlighted by the rebound in both the 2015 and 2016 harvests after the low 2014 harvest.
-Based on general long-term stability in District 3 bear harvest, hunters should expect similar harvest and success rates during the 2018 season.
+Harvest numbers during 2010, 2014, and 2017 seasons compared to long-term (10-year) and short-term (5-year) averages were lower in both GMUs 154 and 162, but the yearly District harvest does not show any identifiable trends (Figure 4) other than there have been very few low harvest years back-to-back.
+This was again highlighted by the rebound in 2012 after the low 2011 harvest, in both the 2015 and 2016 harvests after the low 2014 harvest, and again in 2018 after the low 2017 harvest.
+Based on general long-term stability in District 3 bear harvest, hunters should expect similar harvest and success rates during the 2020 season.
+We may see some change in the harvest dynamic over time with the new regulation of a 2-bear limit and the increase in spring permits in several GMUs.

 Figure 4.
-Trends in the number of male and female black bears and total number of bears harvested during the general bear season, and an index of hunter effort (hunter days/bear harvested) in District 3, 2008-2017 (the sex of harvested bears is not available for 2011).
+Trends in the number of male and female black bears and total number of bears harvested during the general bear season, and an index of hunter effort (hunter days/bear harvested) in District 3, 2010-2019 (the sex of harvested bears is not available for 2011).